You weren’t meant to do life alone.

 - Encourage group members to be water baptized.

-- Invite group members to complete the Growth Track.
+- Invite group members to Next Step Class.

-- Connect group members to the Dream Team.
+- Connect group members to serving on a Ministry Team.

 - Introduce group members to the idea of daily prayer and Bible reading through the One Year Bible.